darinz/DL/06_RNN/04_gru.md

 2. **Reset Gate ($`r_t`$)**: Controls how much of the previous hidden state to forget
 3. **Hidden State ($`h_t`$)**: The output that serves as both memory and output

+> **Explanation:**
+> GRUs simplify the LSTM architecture by merging the forget and input gates into a single update gate and removing the separate cell state.
+This makes GRUs computationally efficient while still addressing the vanishing gradient problem.

 #### Geometric/Visual Explanation

 Imagine the update gate $`z_t`$ as a valve that decides how much of the past to keep, and the reset gate $`r_t`$ as a filter that determines how much of the past to ignore when computing the new candidate state.
 This streamlined flow allows GRUs to efficiently manage memory over sequences.